 Immediate Past Chair – Nancy R. Webb, Ph.D.

-Nancy received her B.A. in Biology at the University of Virginia and her Ph.D. in Microbiology and Immunology at the University of Kentucky.
+Nancy is the Director of the Division of Nutritional Sciences in the Department of Pharmacology and Nutritional Sciences at the University of Kentucky.
+She received her B.A. in Biology at the University of Virginia and her Ph.D. in Microbiology and Immunology at the University of Kentucky.
 Her research focuses on inflammation, lipoprotein metabolism, and atherosclerosis.
-Nancy is an active member of the University of Kentucky Graduate Center for Nutritional sciences, serving as a mentor for trainees and new investigators.
-In addition to chairing the Women’s Leadership Committee, Nancy is also a member of the ATVB Leadership Committee and Nominating Committee.
-She currently chairs the Research Committee for the AHA Great Rivers Affiliate and serves on the GRA Executive Board.
+In addition to her role on the Women’s Leadership Committee, Nancy served on the ATVB Leadership Committee and chaired the Research Committee for the AHA Great Rivers Affiliate.

 Hanrui received her PhD in Pharmacology at the University of Missouri.
 Her research focuses on stem cell biology, human functional genomics, cardiovascular physiology, adipose biology, and the mechanisms of cardiometabolic diseases.
 Hanrui is a member of the ATVB Early Career Committee and the liaison to the Women’s Leadership Committee.

 Elena received her BS/MS in Biology and Chemistry at the Technological State Institute, Saint-Petersburg, and her Ph.D. in Immunology at the Institute for Experimental Medicine, Saint-Petersburg, Russia.
 The focus of Dr.Galkina’s laboratory is on the implication of the immune response in atherosclerosis.
 Dr.Galkina serves as a permanent member of Vascular and Cell Biology Study Section, NIH.